 Military titles: Spell out “General,” “Colonel,” “Major,” “Lieutenant” preceding a name.
 For compound titles, abbreviate first word, spell out second word: Brig.
 General and Lt.
 Colonel.

-Plural titles: Lowercase: presidents Obama and Clinton, senators Warren and Sanders.
+Plural titles: presidents Clinton and Obama, Sens.
+Warren and Sanders.

 Police titles: Spell out “Sergeant,” “Captain,” preceding a name; spell out and cap “Detective” if it’s a formal title preceding name.